 Historians invariably dub Smith a “soldier of fortune,” accepting the man’s own self-description.
 His claims of high adventure, from joining the French Foreign Legion in Morocco to flying bomber planes for Pancho Villa and serving as Kerensky’s aide in Russia, bespeak either an unusually crowded life or a monumental fantasist.
 Before his flirtation with fascism, many newspapers dutifully ran his tall tales without skepticism, a colorful character few took seriously.

 Facts about Smith are more mundane: born Herbert Smith in Ormsby, Pennsylvania around 1898, he left school at age ten, then joined the Army as a teenager after an adolescence of petty crime.
-Adopting the name Arthur Smith, he served in the First World War as a pilot, reportedly downing seven German aircraft.
+Adopting the name Arthur Smith, he served in the First World War as a pilot, reportedly downing seven German aircraft during that time.
 He returned home with an English wife (whom he soon divorced) and a chestful of medals but few prospects.
 Despite his purported exploits, Smith’s only verified postwar adventures included running a pilot school in Georgia and an arrest for trying to enter Mexico during the Cristero Rebellion in the late twenties.

 Smith found ready recruits both among embittered Bonus Marchers and Philadelphia’s Italian-American community.
 An historian of the period notes that thousands of Italian-Americans “professed openly their admiration for Mussolini,” joining a variety of fascist organizations, several explicitly modeled on the Italian Blackshirts.
 Most prominent was Giovanni di Silvestro, a Philadelphia attorney who headed the Sons of Italy and swore to emulate Mussolini in “giv[ing] back the Nation her old faith and the spiritual discipline necessary to dare and to succeed.”
 But di Silvestro, who counted Mussolini as a personal friend, considered Smith a clown and his organization an embarrassment, keeping them at arm’s length.
-Neither did W.W.
+Neither did Bonus leader W.W.
 Waters, who quickly disassociated himself from his former colleague.

 Smith did little to refute those refusing to take him seriously.
 Like most fascists he had a weakness for sartorial finery, opting for an Army uniform bedecked with gold stars, blue armbands and flare-hipped jodhpurs.
 For formal occasions, he designed a hat, ostensibly modeled on Italy’s black-plumed bersaglieri, which resembled an English constable’s cap topped with an absurd feather.
 That Smith charged his recruits for membership, clothing and expenses (the more they paid, the higher a “rank” they received in his army), that even he incorporated the Khaki Shirts as a business, led many to assume his movement served merely as a personal racket.